telematics-lab/IoD_Sim/README.md

 The results output directory can be defined in the JSON scenario with the "resultsPath" key.
 In the examples, you will usually find the path to "../results/".
 In this folder there will be a folder for every execution with this name format: "<scenario_name>-<date>.<time>" (e.g. test-trace-2025-11-27.20-34-52).

+> **Note**: IoD_Sim includes some features that execute CLI commands during the simulation (e.g., downloading files via curl or generating GUI previews).
+This behavior is controlled by the `ENABLE_CLI_COMMANDS` macro in `src/scenario.h`, which is enabled by default.
+To compile without these features, you can pass `--no-cli` to `configure-iodsim.sh`.

 If you want a statically compiled binary usable on any system, you can use the docker builder as:
 ```bash
 cd tools/compile && docker compose up --build && docker compose rm -f -s -v